 ‘That was the big effect Lord of the Rings had on me.
 It was discovering New Zealand.
 And even more precious were the people- not at all like the Australians,’ – Sir Ian McKellen

 Are you planning a move to New Zealand?
-The TorFX team talk to hundreds of people every week about their move to NZ and we have gained a lot of experience about what makes a successful financial move.
+We have gained a lot of experience about what makes a successful financial move.
 These are our top three financial tips to consider before making the move.

 According to the Reserve Bank of New Zealand (RBNZ), New Zealand’s central bank, the New Zealand dollar is significantly overvalued.
 This has several implications for someone wanting to move to NZ.

 One of the major issues is the loss of money in foreign exchange.
 If you look at a currency exchange such as GBP to NZD, recent sterling losses and New Zealand dollar gains will see a significantly reduced return for your hard-earned pounds.
 If you sold your property in the UK to buy in NZ, you will have far less to spend at current rates.